bcholodenko/Metadata-AI/README.md

 Write metadata to XMP sidecar files only? [y/N]: n Enable geotagging? [y/N]: n
 Recursively process subfolders? [y/N]: y
+Average dates in each folder using consensus year? [y/N]: y
 ```

 Or pass the directory as a command line argument: